Is wearing masks mandatory at hotel exam sites?

 You may bring menstrual products to the exam.
-Alternatively, a hall monitor can temporarily store these products in their vest pockets and provide them to you, when needed.
+Alternatively, a hall monitor can temporarily store these products for you and provide them to you, when needed.

 What am I not allowed to bring to my examination?

-All electronic devices including cell phones and digital/smart watches will be collected during registration and are not permitted in the examination rooms.
+All electronic and recording devices including cell phones and digital/smart watches will be collected during registration and are not permitted in the examination rooms.
 Candidates who wish to wear a watch for their own timekeeping purposes are encouraged to wear an analog (non-digital) watch.
 Digital and/or smart watches are prohibited.

 If study materials, laptops or tablets are securely packed in a suitcase or laptop bag, the candidate may be permitted to leave them in the designated area for personal belongings.
-Electronic devices will be supervised at all times and returned to the candidate at the end of the examination.
-For the SAQ exams, whiteout stripes or liquid paper are not permitted.
-In the event that you need to cross out your initial answer, you can rewrite your new answer below.
+Electronic devices will be supervised at all times and returned to the candidate at the end of the examination or sequestering period.